 8. Faulty Timing Systems

 A timing chain or timing belt that has slipped.
 A timing chain or timing belt can slip or jump on the drive gears.
-This can occur because of wear and tear or simply it has been incorrectly installed.
+This can occur because of wear and tear or simply because it has been incorrectly installed.
 This will lead to engine misfire and will cause your car to feel sluggish when accelerating.

 Faulty variable valve timing solenoid.
 The variable valve timing solenoid also referred to as VVT can go bad by low or dirty engine oil causing engine misfire.